Chaos Zero Nightmare: Best Team Build Frameworks for Nightmare Runs

 2. Fast farm shell

 Main attacker + sub-attacker + AP/card support.
-Use this when you are not dying and simply want faster stage times.
-The support should improve both attackers indirectly by increasing card quality, AP flow, or morale rather than trying to be a half-damage, half-defense compromise that does neither job well.
+Use this when you are not dying and just want faster clears.
+The support should lift both attackers indirectly through card quality, AP flow, or draw — not try to be a half-damage, half-defense compromise that does neither well.

 3. Boss-kill shell

-Burst single-target carry + setup enabler + shield/heal utility.
-This is the most dependable answer for enemies that must die on schedule.
-Marks, burst prep, or follow-up amplification go in the second slot; defensive stabilization goes in the third so you can survive until the burst window appears.
+Burst single-target carry + setup enabler + shield/heal.
+The dependable answer for enemies that must die on schedule.
+Mark stacking, burst prep, or follow-up amplification go in slot two; defensive stabilization goes in slot three so you survive until the burst window opens.
+For deeper per-archetype shells, see our best teams by archetype guide, and for stage-by-stage picks, the early, mid, and late game teams guide.

-• Picking three good units with no shared plan.
+• Picking three good units with no shared engine.
 Synergy beats raw individual value.

 • Overloading expensive cards.
-If your hand keeps stalling, your team is too top-heavy.
+If your hand keeps stalling, the deck is too top-heavy for your AP.

-• Ignoring defense in Nightmare-level content.
-Surviving one extra turn often produces more total damage than a greedy sub-DPS slot.
+• Ignoring defense in Nightmare content.
+Surviving one extra turn often out-damages a greedy sub-DPS slot.

 • Fixing damage before fixing consistency.
-If you miss AP, draw, or setup windows, more attack will not solve the real problem.
+If you keep missing AP, draw, or setup windows, more attack will not solve it.

 Advertisement